dromerdenker/dromerdenker.github.io/_posts/2020-10-31-10-years-of-lessons-learned.markdown

 ## 16. Gift-wrap unrecoverable damages
 Despite assertiveness (lesson 4) occasionally we end up paying the bill for a change, a bad luck event, or whatever.
 When that happens, never do it quietly.
 Proclaim for all to hear of your sacrifice, and package it as a gift - on record - to the customer/partner.
 There will be a next event, and in that future negotiation you start by listing all the gifts you gave before.
 Repeat, repeat, repeat.

+* Photo by Dmitry Demidov from Pexels *